-Some scientists consider that the two sides of filters may perform differently in the preparation of alpha sources.
+Some scientists were concerned that the two sides of filters may perform differently in the preparation of alpha sources.
 We have investigated whether different sides of Resolve Filters give different peak resolution.
 Two studies have been run, one internally at Eichrom and a second by Dr. Barry Stewart, at the Carlsbad Environmental Monitoring Research Center.
-In the study conducted in Carlsbad, various parameters were considered, including, "glossy" side vs. "non-glossy" side and the use or absence of substrate.
-Dr. Stewart made source preps of 241 Am and 243 Am on Resolve Filters using ASTM procedure C1163-98 (50 μ g La carrier.)
+The study conducted by Carlsbad, various parameters were considered, including, "glossy" side vs. "non-glossy" side and the use or absence of substrate.
+Dr. Stewart made source preps of 241Am and 243Am on Resolve Filters using ASTM procedure C1163-98 (50 μ g La carrier.)
 His study matrix evaluated the two sides of the filter and the effect of substrate use.
-His results are shown in the table below.